 Different Types Of Honey Bees

 Which Honey Bee Is Best?
-It is a matter of opinion, and my opinion is the Italian.
-But, let me give you some commonly accepted traits of each species and the common hybrids.
+Let me give you some commonly accepted traits of each type or atleast their traits prior to being mixed together here in America with other types.
 Before I do, let me say that these claims of trait specific races and hybrids are claims.
 Certainly selected breeding has produced unique characteristics and I'm sure someone scientifically measured the results, but results can vary.
-Russian bees, known for their resistance to mites, can die of mite infestations.
-Italians that are known for not swarming as much, can still swarm alot.
-Carniolan that are known for their rapid spring build up can fail and for some reason not build up fast in the spring.
+Russian bees, known for their resistance to mites, can still die of mite infestations.
+Italians, that are known for not swarming as much, can still swarm alot.
+Carniolans, that are known for their rapid spring build up, can fail and for some reason not build up fast in the spring.
 But again, let me give you what is commonly credited to the difference honey bees.

 Italian- Apis mellifera ligusticaGOOD TRAITS: Very gentle, good brood pattern, isn't so prone to swarm as much, great honey producer, light on excess propolis and makes nice looking white comb honey.
 A great bee for someone new to beekeeping.
 POOR TRAITS: Can drift between hives and not find their home.
 Are prone to rob other hives during a dearth.
 A dearth is a lull in nectar flow.